 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Diarrhea, a headache, drowsiness, abdominal pain, nausea or vomiting, and tongue discoloration are the most commonly reported side effects.
+- Diarrhea, a headache, drowsiness, abdominal pain, nausea or vomiting, or tongue discoloration.
 May also interfere with some laboratory tests.

 - Taste disturbances have also been reported but these usually resolve on discontinuation of therapy.

 - Prolonged treatment (greater than 24-36 months) may cause vitamin B12 deficiency.
 The risk is greater in women, people younger than 30, and with higher dosages.

 - PPIs (including omeprazole) have been associated with an increased risk of osteoporosis-related fractures of the hip, wrist, or spine.
 People on high-dose or long-term therapy are more at risk.

 - Has also been associated with other conditions such as lupus erythematosus and magnesium deficiency.

 - Administration of PPIs (such as omeprazole) has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
 May occur on medication initiation or at any point of therapy.
 Symptoms include fever, rash and generalized aches and pains.
 Discontinue omeprazole and seek medical advice.